wallarm/product-documentation/docs/latest/api-policy-enforcement/setup.md

     ![Upload specification](../images/api-policies-enforcement/specificaton-upload.png)

-## Step 2: Upload specification

 1. Click **Upload**.
 This starts upload.
-1. If specification is valid (OpenAPI 3.0 JSON or YAML with correct formatting), as uploading is finished, proceed to the next step.
-1. If some errors found, fix them and try to re-upload.

 Note that you will not be able to start configuring API policy enforcement based on the specification, until its file is successfully uploaded.

-## Step 3: Set actions for violations of policies
+## Step 2: Set actions for violations of policies

 1. Click the **API specification-based policy enforcement** tab.